The 2019-2020 Australian bushfires were the most devastating that Australian wildlife and ecosystems have experienced in the last 50 years.

-The Bushfire Recovery Project utilises established methods of rainforest restoration including accelerated natural regeneration and matrix-model tree planting.
-Our work is focused in the areas of Huonbrook, Wilsons Creek in northern NSW within the Byron Shire.
+The Bushfire Recovery Project uses established rainforest restoration methods including accelerated natural regeneration and matrix-model tree planting.
+Our work is focused in the areas of Huonbrook and Wilsons Creek, within the Byron Shire in Northern NSW.
 In its first year, this project has regenerated 8 hectares of fire damaged land to establish approximately 80,000 trees, and has planted 8,000 trees.

 George (Northern Rivers Ecological) with a tray of saplings.
 A mixed species selection of native rainforest trees.

 Northern Rivers Ecological crew and Rainforest Rangers volunteers planting an area of weeds with rainforest species.